fravellaneda/airbnb/README.md

 There are 2 notebooks available here to showcase work related to the above questions.

 1. analysis.ipynb is the main file.
 In this notebook I explore the data looking for the question of the motivation.
 I use comments and markdown cells to guided the reader in the notebook step by step.
 How the notebook uses plotly.express sometimes the notebook not appear render in the repository.
-For visualize the cells you have to go [here] (https://nbviewer.jupyter.org/github/fravellaneda/airbnb/blob/main/analysis.ipynb).
+For visualize the cells you have to go [here](https://nbviewer.jupyter.org/github/fravellaneda/airbnb/blob/main/analysis.ipynb).
 2. map.ipynb is the secondary file.
 In this notebook I plot a map for understand the distribution of the prices around seattle.
 To do that I use two techniques.
-For a correct visualization press [here] (https://nbviewer.jupyter.org/github/fravellaneda/airbnb/blob/main/map.ipynb).
+For a correct visualization press [here](https://nbviewer.jupyter.org/github/fravellaneda/airbnb/blob/main/map.ipynb).

 There is an additional `.geojson` file that save the information of the neighborhood polygons in Seattle.